rohaquinlop/fastiter/README.md

 "Experimental" describes the ecosystem catch-up, not the feature itself.
 The free-threaded build (`3.14t`) is a fully supported CPython release variant - it ships with the same test suite, same stability guarantees, and `sys._is_gil_enabled()` is stable API.
 The risk is with C extensions that aren't thread-safe yet; FastIter has no C extension dependencies, so that risk doesn't apply here.

-The direction is one-way: PEP 703 is accepted, the CPython core team is committed, and the GIL becomes more optional each release.
-FastIter is built for where Python is going.
+PEP 703 is accepted and the GIL becomes more optional each release.

 ## Contributing